 Here at home, from an early age, we’ve always been very careful with our food choices.
 My mum was always very concerned and careful with what I ate since I was a baby.
 And as I grew, that attention and responsibility passed a little bit to me.

 It was in high school that I decided to start being a vegetarian.
 At the time there was still little information about these alternative diet choices and the food supply in the supermarkets, back then, was very small compared to today’s.
 Honestly, I don’t even remember why I made that decision.
-Maybe because I stopped drinking milk and yoghurt and that forced me to look for other alternatives.
+Maybe because I stopped drinking milk and yogurt and that forced me to look for other alternatives.
 No one in my circle of friends was, but I still decided to go ahead, and started researching more about it.

 During my journey, I was never very consistent.
 I started as a vegetarian who ate eggs and fish, then I had times I didn’t eat fish but ate eggs.
 For 2 years I managed to be vegetarian without consuming any animal products, but then I fell into a pizza or a cake that contained eggs.
 But you know what?
 It’s OK.